Atkinson-Lab/Tractor/README.md

 Other usage notes:
 A thorough description of Tractor and its potential uses can be found in our paper, listed above.
 We additionally have developed a GWAS application, implemented in joint analysis format in Hail.
 This is distributed in the form of a Jupyter notebook, the file XX.

+Important: The success of Tractor relies on good local ancestry calls.
+Please ensure your LAI performance is highly accurate.
+Additionally, ends of chromosomes are hard to infer local ancestry accurately, so you may wish to trim the ends or treat chromosome ends with caution.